isfar2/SteganoTool/README.md

 # SteganoTool

 **SteganoTool** is a lightweight, privacy-focused web application that lets you **hide secret text messages inside images** using LSB (Least Significant Bit) steganography.
-All operations happen **locally in your browser**—no data is ever uploaded or stored externally, which means it is client-sided.
+All operations happen **locally in your browser**, no data is ever uploaded or stored externally, which means it is client-sided.
 I made this project so I could practice and develop my skills in TypeScript.

 **⚠️ Warning ⚠️**
 > Steganography doesnt have a universal standard.
 Unless the encoding and decoding tools use the exact same method, the decoder won’t find the message or will misinterpret it.